core-wg/draft-dns-over-coap/draft-lenders-dns-over-coaps.md

 ### Request Examples

-These examples request resolve an IN AAAA record from a DoC server identified by the URI template "`coaps://[2001:db8::1]/{?dns}`".
+These examples resolve an IN AAAA record from a DoC server identified by the URI template "`coaps://[2001:db8::1]/{?dns}`".

 The body is encoded in "application/dns-message" Content Format.